ProUM: Projection-based Utility Mining on Sequence Data

-In addition, it is interesting to observe that USpan sometimes runs even faster than HUS-Span.
-In many cases, however, it is not clear whether the recently proposed HUS-Span is faster than the USpan which has been optimized in our experiment.
-For example, when conducted on Kosarak10k, it seems that HUS-Span has longer running time than USpan: when $\delta$ is set to 1.71\%, it takes 5,000 seconds, which is quite longer than others.
-A possible reason is that HUS-Span needs additional time to scan the projected sub-databases for calculating the utility information from the built utility-chains.
-And the upper bound \textit{PEU} sometimes has similar effect as that of the proposed \textit{SEU} upper bound, in some datasets.
+In addition, it is interesting to observe that USpan sometimes ran even faster than HUS-Span.
+In many cases, however, it is not clear whether the recently proposed HUS-Span was faster than the USpan method that was optimized for this experiment.
+For example, when the experiment was conducted on Sign, SynDataset-160K, and Kosarak10k, it seems that HUS-Span had a longer running time than USpan.
+For the SynDataset-160K shown in Figure \ref{fig:Runtime}(c), HUS-Span was the most time consuming among the four algorithms.
+It required 2,824 seconds when $\delta$ was set to 0.065\%, which was quite a bit longer than the others.
+The performance of USpan, ProUM$^*$, and ProUM declined before $\delta = 0.075\%$, and it nearly remained stable afterwards.
+In other datasets, such as Bible, Leviathan, and yoochoose-buys, USpan performed worse than HUS-Span as well as the two variants of the proposed ProUM model.
+A possible reason for this is that HUS-Span needs additional time to scan the projected sub-databases for calculating the utility information from the built utility-chains.
+In addition, in some datasets, the upper bound \textit{PEU} sometimes had a similar effect to that of the proposed \textit{SEU} upper bound.